AI Wage Gap Q2 2026

 Your career is structurally at risk if you are not AI-leveraged.

-AI-skilled professionals earn 56 percent more than peers.
+AI-skilled professionals earn 62 percent more than peers (PwC 2026).
 But the premium doesn't go to everyone who uses AI tools.
 It concentrates in professionals who have rebuilt their income architecture around AI leverage.
 That is Portfolio Engineering, and it is the entire point of Career Beast Mode.

 • Close your personal AI Wage Gap with the 5-phase OS